 National Standards for Disability Services

-These standards are seen as a transitional reform enabling nationally consistent quality standards to apply for the disability services sector.
-They have a greater focus on person centred approaches and promote choice and control by people with disability.
+These standards have a greater focus on person centered approaches and promote choice and control by people with disability.
 These are considered critical under the National Disability Insurance Scheme.

-The Australian Government is adopting the standards for its employment and advocacy services for people with disability.
-The Department of Social Services is allowing for a 12-month transition period from 1 January 2014 for employment service providers, and from 1 July 2014 for advocacy agencies funded under the National Disability Advocacy Program.
-During this period service providers will be able to choose between the existing standards or the NSDS for their audits.
+The Australian Government adopted the standards for its employment and advocacy services for people with disability from 1 January 2014 for employment service providers, and from 1 July 2014 for advocacy agencies funded under the National Disability Advocacy Program.

-The NSDS have been through exhaustive stages of consultation, validation and user testing, culminating in a set of six standards that are able to be applied across a broad range of circumstances.
+The National Standards underwent extensive consultation, validation and user testing, culminating in a set of six standards that are able to be applied across a broad range of circumstances.

 - Participation and Inclusion